Tulku (film): Production

 To fund the film, Gesar Mukpo approached the National Film Board of Canada, as part of the Reel Diversity Competition for emerging filmmakers of colour.
 According to Mukpo:

 I had applied to the Reel Diversity program before and not gotten it.
 So I was skeptical about applying again.
 A couple of days before the deadline, I hadn't written anything, and I sat down and thought, Screw it, I might as well tell my story.

 I didn't want to look and fish for some story.
 It was just there.
 I poured it out in two paragraphs....
 The idea wrote itself.

 This was something that was real, it was true, and it's a story I could tell in a way that nobody else could.
 As a filmmaker, that's what you want — to make people connect with something real and intimate.
 I felt this story had that.
 It's my story.

 Tulku took two years to complete, and was shot on location in Nova Scotia, Florida, New York City, India, and Nepal.
 While Mukpo was filming in Bir, two local Westerners offered to take him and his cameraman paragliding for free, resulting in beautiful aerial shots of Northern India.
 The film also features rare archival footage from Tibet, and archival footage and photographs of Tibetan masters such as Chögyam Trungpa Rinpoche, Rangjung Rigpe Dorje, and Chagdud Tulku Rinpoche.

-The soundtrack to the film includes two prominently featured songs by Don Brownrigg: "In It", and "Remember Home".
+The soundtrack to the film includes two featured songs by Don Brownrigg: "In It", and "Remember Home".

-Release, broadcast, and DVD
+Release

 Tulku premiered on May 25, 2009, at the DOXA Documentary Film Festival.
 It was also an official selection at the Vancouver International Film Festival, the International Buddhist Film Festival, the Buddhist Film Festival Europe, the Atlantic Film Festival, and the Calgary International Film Festival.

-The film was televised on August 10, 2010 on the CBC News Network's program, The Passionate Eye.
+The film was televised on August 10, 2010, on the CBC News Network's program, The Passionate Eye.
 The film also screened at Boulder Theater in Boulder, Colorado on August 18, 2010.

 The special edition DVD of the film was released in March 2011 by Festival Media.
 The DVD includes 60 minutes of bonus features, including a 35-minute uncut in-depth interview with Dzongsar Khyentse Rinpoche, and a candid 20-minute post-film interview with Gesar Mukpo reflecting on the film and his life and place in the world.